-I am happy to announce that the Town of Harwich has reviewed our plan and we have been approved to begin in-person classes again at the Harwich Cultural Center.
-I’ve made changes for social distancing in the classroom and have new practices in place.
+I am happy to announce that the Town of Harwich has reviewed our plan and we have been for in-person classes at the Harwich Cultural Center.
+Our classroom is now set up for social distancing with new safety practices in place.
 Each student will have their own tool pack to use during their lessons and stations are cleaned after every class.
 Students are required to wear masks during class.
 I am excited to see your students again!

 STEAM learning with Sewing is lots of FUN!
 By exploring and learning a new skill your child will add valuable confidence and knowledge that complements classroom time.

 Sewing is an ideal STEAM activity.

 While creating a sewing project your child will visualize a finished product, plan ahead, and see how the individual steps of the process build to the completed work.
 These skills are applicable to many things like project management and engineering.